NREL/EnergyPlus/design/FY2023/NFP-RulesetModelDescriptionPhase2.md

 ## E-mail and  Conference Call Conclusions ##

+None so far.

 ## Overview ##

-The initial version does not support the full schema and needs polishing up before being used in widespread workflows.
+The initial version did not support the full schema and needs polishing up before being used in widespread workflows.
 For this phase, the focus is on methods to merge compliance parameters, implementing additional output reports in EnergyPlus, filling in gaps in existing data groups, and supporting more data groups.

 Targeted data groups from the 229 RMD Schema for this effort include the HVAC portion of the schema:

-- HeatingVentilatingAirConditioningSystem*
+- HeatingVentilatingAirConditioningSystem
-- HeatingSystem*
+- HeatingSystem
-- CoolingSystem*
+- CoolingSystem
-- FanSystem*
+- FanSystem
 - AirEconomizer
 - AirEnergyRecovery
+- Fan
+- Terminal
+- FluidLoop
+- FluidLoopDesignAndControl
+- Pump
+- Boiler
+- Chiller
-- Fan*
+- HeatRejection

+This effort will focus on trying to implement as many data groups as possible.
+It is unlikely that full support for all data groups and data elements for these will be achieved in this phase so the focus will again be on implementing the more direct data elements within each data group so that as many data elements can be implemented as possible.

+In future efforts, related data groups will be supported:
 - FanOutputValidationPoint
-- Terminal*
-- FluidLoop*
-- FluidLoopDesignAndControl*
-- Pump*
-- Boiler*
 - BoilerOutputValidationPoint
-- Chiller*
 - ChillerCapacityValidationPoint
 - ChillerPowerValidationPoint
-- HeatRejection*

-This effort will focus on trying to implement as many data groups as possible.
-It data groups with asterisks have the highest priority.
-It is unlikely that full support for all data groups and data elements for these will be achieved in this phase so the focus will again be on implementing the more direct data elements within each data group so that as many data elements can be implemented as possible.

 ## Approach ##

-The effort will continue the approach used in 2022 during the initial development of the createRMD but will add more reporting to EnergyPlus to be consistent with the goal of being driven by EnergyPlus outputs.
+The effort will continue the approach used in 2022 during the initial development of the createRMD but will add more reporting to EnergyPlus to be consistent with the goal of being driven by EnergyPlus outputs and not needing to read the IDF or epJSON files.
 The approach has two focuses:

 - Enhance EnergyPlus Tabular Output Reports
 - Support New Data Groups in createRMD Python script